Patient Engagement & UX for Bluetooth Medical Devices

 One place where Bluetooth optimization and UX intersect is when measures taken to secure the Bluetooth connection impact the ease of use of the device system.

-The solution is not to discard the pass key method and revert to Just Works, as that will make it much harder to satisfy FDA regulators and to keep patient data safe.
-Neither is it to alienate patients with a complicated pairing scheme.
-Trade-offs will need to occur between a super-secure Bluetooth pairing that challenges less technologically experienced users and an easy pairing protocol that leaves the Bluetooth connection vulnerable to attacks.
+The solution is not to discard the more secure pass key method and revert to the less-secure default “Just Works” method.
+There needs to be a balance between a super-secure Bluetooth pairing that might be challenging for less technologically experienced users and an easier pairing protocol that could leave the Bluetooth connection vulnerable to attacks.

 Best practices for optimizing Bluetooth and User Experience

-Here are some of Orthogonal’s recommendations for optimizing Bluetooth functionality and UX.
+The following are some of Orthogonal’s recommendations for optimizing Bluetooth functionality and UX.

 Addressing edge cases